Abhishekkasaundhan/Tic-Tac-Toe_App/README.md

 # TicTacToeApp
-Users can play tic tac toe game in this app very easily.
+Users can play the tic tac toe game in this app very easily.